ilaydamari/Linkedin/README.md

 ## Summary
 We had a great time and learned a lot along the way.

-From the difficulty of clearing the data
-ELT Proccess to Snowflake
-and the amazing conclusions !
+From the difficulty of clearing the data, the ELT Proccess to Snowflake and the finding the conclusions !

-It was intresting working as a team and diving into the data.

 Thank you for reading along!